 Curious about who has the best mattresses this year and which brands are duds?
-See which models have the best mattress reviews in 2016 in our updated guide, and learn what to avoid.
+See which models have the best mattress reviews in 2016 and 2017 in our updated guide, and learn what to avoid.

 Every year brings new beds, technologies and trends claiming to be the best.
 Though it can be a lot to keep up with if you haven’t bought a mattress in a while, consumer mattress reviews remain one helpful gauge of potential satisfaction and a useful tool for comparing different beds.
 First-hand knowledge on a product from someone who’s used it day after day is indispensable.